jeno5980515/interview/README.md

 ## JavaScript
 * What is the difference between undefined and not defined in JavaScript?
+* Different between Call, Apply and Bind ?
+* Different between var and let?
+* Talk about ES6.
+* Talk about Reduce, Map and Foreach.
 * Explain "use strict".
-* Talk about ES6.
+* Explain IIFE.
 * Explain "this".
-* Different between Call, Apply and Bind ?
-* Different between var and let?
 * Explain Lifetime of JavaScript variables.
-* Talk about Reduce, Map and Foreach.
 * Explain hoisting.
 * Explain Symbol.
 * Implement forEach.